Are you wondering if you should outline your novel? In this post, we give you five really good reasons to outline your

 ‘All the major things have been planned since the beginning, since the early ’90s, the major deaths and the general direction of things.
 Obviously, the details and the minor things have been things that I’ve discovered along the way, part of the fun of writing the books is making these discoveries along the journey.
 But the general structure of the books has been in my head all along.’

-Here are five advantages to outlining your novel before you start writing:
+What are the advantages to outlining your novel before you start writing?

 - You reduce the number of rewrites and edits.
 Outlining is similar, in many ways, to a first draft.
 If you spend time planning the book, you will have already written at least one rough draft before you start on the manuscript.
 You will also be able to write more quickly because you have a plan.
 The freedom of having an outline allows you to be more creative when you’re writing scenes.
 You can use your writing skills to craft the story instead of frantically trying to think about what happens next.

 - You spot problem areas before you begin.
 It is easy to write yourself and your characters into impossible situations.
 It might be fun, but you may have to scrap an entire book and begin again if you can’t write yourself out of it.

-- You can develop compelling characters with clear story goals.
+- You develop compelling characters with clear story goals.
 This allows you to imagine how your character will develop over the course of the story.
 Because you know what happens, his or her arc will never be out of step with the rest of the manuscript.

 What do you have to lose by outlining?
 Try these good reasons to outline your novel and let us know if it helps.